lilyholloway/lilyholloway.github.io/cv.md

 Board Member of the New Zealand Poetry Society 2021–22</a><br>
 **<a href="https://www.varuna.com.au/online-programs/newzealand">Aotearoa New Zealand Lamplight Residency</a>** recipient 2021<br>
 **<a href="https://authors.org.nz/opportunities/nzsa-programmes-and-services/nzsa-mentor-programme/mentee-recipients-of-2021/">NZSA Mentorship</a>** recipient 2021<br>
+Tutor for the University of Auckland English Literature department 2020–21<br>
 Guest judge for The University of Auckland Poetry Slam 2021<br>
 Recipient of the Blackbird Foundation Protostar Grant 2021<br>
 Database Manager for takahē literary magazine 2021<br>